Foster Preservation Society

 Citizen of the Year Award - 2011

 Bruce Campbell was named "Citizen of the Year" for 2011 by the Foster Preservation Society.
 He is pictured here receiving the award from FPS President, Maggie Fennessey on Friday July 29, 2011 at Old Home Days.
 Bruce has been a resident of Foster since 1968.
 A Brown graduate and a gourmet cook who raises his own vegetables, he has established a scholarship at the University of Rhode Island.
 He belongs to the Narragansett Bay Commission as well as the Appalachian Hiking Club and has been a member of the both the Town Council and the Planning Board.
-In 1984 he bought a farm on Plain Woods Road and for the past three Barn Tours he has graciously allowed the Preservation Society to include his glorious barn in our tours.
+In 1984 he bought a farm on Plain Woods Road and for the past three Barn Tours he has graciously allowed the Society to include his glorious barn in our tours.

 Citizen of the Year Award - 2010